JakubFilipek0/prime-number-web-app/README.md

    ```
    $ cd PrimeNumberApp
    ```
-3. Run the application using Maven
+3. Run the application using Maven:
    ```
    $ mvn spring-boot:run
    ```